 If you do not hire an attorney, you should accept the likelihood that your spouse will have legal representation, putting you at a significant disadvantage in your divorce proceedings.
 Even if you decide to negotiate your divorce privately, a lack of legal representation puts you at significant risk when it comes to the outcome of your case.

-Should I Tell My Divorce Lawyer Everything?
+Do I Need To Tell My Divorce Lawyer Everything?

 When an attorney offers to provide legal representation to a client and the client accepts, an attorney-client relationship is formed.
 With very few exceptions, anything said in confidence between a client and an attorney cannot be repeated to or shared with anyone.
 Attorney-client confidentiality is a key element of the due process laws of California and the United States.